Grant Richards (London, UK)

 Intricate arts & crafts, Ruskinonian designs fill the book’s endpapers.

 The half title page includes indications of all the roles this title fills: part of the World’s Classics, but also the Works of Ruskin and the Ruskin House Edition.
 It is unknown what the asterisk in the lower right corner indicates.

 The verso of the title page includes the birth and death years of Ruskin.

 The elaborately decorated title page faces a portrait of Ruskin.
 Again, as with the bookbinding, the title page only includes the Allen imprint.
 In addition, “The Works of John Ruskin” rather than the particular Ruskin titles, is included on this title page.

 The reverse of the title page includes the number of copies printed of the two titles reprinted in this edition.
 Ballantine, Hanson & Co. of Edinburgh is the printer of the book.
 The title of the first of two works in the book follows.

 The rear of the book has a detailed catalog of the World’s Classics series indicating the Frowde / Oxford University Press imprint (the only place in the book with the Oxford imprint).

-There are ten different bindings in the Ordinary Edition of the World’s Classics, including Cloth, Sultan-red Leather, Buckram (with paper label), Quarter Parchment, Lambskin, Parchment (half circuit), Quarter vellum (hand tooled and panelled), Half-calf, Whole Calf, and Tree calf.
+There are ten different bindings in the Ordinary Edition of the World’s Classics, including Cloth, Sultan-red Leather, Buckram (with a paper label), Quarter Parchment, Lambskin, Parchment (half circuit), Quarter vellum (hand tooled and paneled), Half-calf, Whole Calf, and Tree calf.
 The prices were from 1/- net for the cloth to 5/6 net for the Tree calf binding.